Also known as: Frogger: He's Back!

 This game has a prerelease article

 Frogger.
 He's back.
 Woohoo.
 Also pretty much the last classic-style Frogger game until Frogger Returns and Frogger: Hyper Arcade Edition (and either the best or worst depending on who you ask).
 It is also absolutely brutal in difficulty, especially when compared to its immediate sequel.

 Get a revisional differences page up detailing differences between PSX and PC releases.
-Document the developer levels on the PSX version, unused graphics in VLO files, Debug features, Windows 95 Prototype, original menu mockups with 3d models, Snail Racing, and beta elements visible in game screenshots.
+Document the developer levels on the PSX version, unused graphics in VLO files, Debug features, Windows 95 Prototype, original menu mockups with 3d models, Snail Racing, and early elements visible in game screenshots.
 Document regional differences in the Japanese PSX release.
 Document unused code / debug features.